false

 5. Service Level Schedule

-Splunk’s Splunk On-Call Service Level Schedule, set forth at https://www.splunk.com/en_us/legal/splunk-on-call-service-level-schedule.html, will apply to the availability and uptime of the Splunk On-Call service.
+Splunk’s Splunk On-Call Service Level Schedule, set out at https://www.splunk.com/en_us/legal/splunk-on-call-service-level-schedule.html, will apply to the availability and uptime of the Splunk On-Call service.

 Splunk Observability Cloud